A Sequential Quadratic Programming Method for Optimization with Stochastic Objective Functions, Deterministic Inequality Constraints and Robust Subproblems: Numerical experiments

 We can note several general patterns that can be seen from the figures informative in regards to the specific properties of the Algorithm as well as broad insights for stochastic constrained optimization in general.

 From these figures, one can see that Algorithm \ref{ssqp} performs better on instances with small levels of noise, which is to be expected.

-In addition, we see that the sample size does affect the noise, but generally speaking not the expectation of the performance.
+In addition, we see that using a larger sample size does seem to reduce the overall variation in the objective performance, however not its expected value.
 Furthermore, there is often a threshold at which the additional variance reduction is marginal with increasing sample size.
 This threshold varies depending on the problem.

 Finally, we see that as standard with stochastic optimization, there is an exponential increase in the number of iterations required to achieve an order of magnitude.
 Moreover, there is considerable variation across problems as to how steep this relationship is.
 This confirms the overall understanding that there is considerable cost in total samples necessary to achieve precision.